nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/NICE_DCV_Setup.md

         # We have picked 22222 because it's easy to remember, the SSH port being 22.
         ssh -L 22222:w-ndcv01.maui.niwa.co.nz:22 -o ExitOnForwardFailure=yes -N lander

-    If you don\'t already have another open connection to or through the NeSI lander node, you will at this point be prompted for your password and your second factor.
+    If you don't already have another open connection to or through the NeSI lander node, you will at this point be prompted for your password and your second factor.
 Enter them in the usual manner.